 This course introduces students to basic political concepts and ideas using a contemporary issues approach.
 By exploring issues that are prominent in the news media, students will gain a better understanding of current events and of the recurring themes and forces that shape political reality.
 By comparing concepts from both American and international politics, students will examine different ideologies & philosophies, aspects of political behavior, forms of government & political institutions, and learn how these factors influence political and policy debates.
 The course will promote a better understanding of politics and motivate students to become more knowledgeable, engaged citizens.

 Introduction to Law

-Three Credits LA Dual listed as PRLG 101 See PRLG 101 for course description.
+See PRLG 101 for course description.

 Introduction to Global Issues